ramvenkatu/Thirupugazh_v2/Software Requirements Specification.md

 * **FR-2.4: Natural Language Understanding:** The LLM is responsible for interpreting user requests and converting them into structured JSON commands that the client-side JavaScript can execute to modify the playlist.
 * **FR-2.5: Enhanced User Feedback:** The system shall provide clear, informative messages explaining the results of user commands, particularly when songs are repositioned according to the 16-step hierarchy.

-**FR-3: UI and Data Display**
+**FR-5: Enhanced UI and Data Display**
 * **FR-3.1: Streamlined Action Layout:** The system shall organize primary actions (Generate Playlist, Export PDF, Clear Playlist) in a single, consolidated location below the duration input for improved user workflow.
 * **FR-3.2: Playlist Table Display:** The generated playlist shall be rendered in a Bootstrap-styled table with the headers: "Sl.No", "Song Title", "Song Number 8th Ed", "Raagam", "Album", and "Alankaaram".
 The duration column has been removed to focus on essential song identification information and Alankaaram functionality.
-* **FR-3.3: PDF Export:** The system shall provide a function to export the current playlist as a PDF document with the same column headers as the on-screen display.
-The PDF shall not include duration information, total duration, or song count in the header.
+* **FR-5.3: Enhanced PDF Export:** The system shall provide comprehensive PDF generation capabilities with the following specifications:
-* **FR-3.4: PDF Readability Optimization:** The PDF export must prioritize readability with appropriately sized fonts (14px body, 12px table cells, 24px title) in landscape orientation, allowing up to 2 A4 pages for accessibility, especially for older users.
+    * **FR-5.3.1: Portrait Orientation:** PDF documents shall be generated in A4 portrait orientation with reduced margins (15mm) for maximum content utilization
+    * **FR-5.3.2: Enhanced Font Sizing:** PDF text shall use 12pt font size for optimal readability across all age groups
+    * **FR-5.3.3: Comprehensive Headers:** PDF shall include complete event headers displaying prayer text, function details, scheduling information, and host member contact details
+    * **FR-5.3.4: Header Repetition:** Event headers and table column headers shall be repeated on every page for multi-page documents
+    * **FR-5.3.5: Professional Formatting:** PDF styling shall include appropriate spacing, borders, and visual hierarchy for professional presentation
 * **FR-3.5: Alankaaram Functionality:** The system shall provide comprehensive Alankaaram support with the following capabilities:
     * **FR-3.5.1: Checkbox Selection:** Each song row shall include a checkbox in the Alankaaram column allowing users to enable/disable Alankaaram for individual songs.
     * **FR-3.5.2: Time Duration Input:** When Alankaaram is enabled for a song, a time input field shall appear with a default value of 4 minutes, allowing users to specify duration between 1-30 minutes.